badock/RubyClientSide/README.md

 The ruby parser/compiler is taken from the [Opal project](https://github.com/opal/opal).
 Instead of compiling a Ruby code to Javascript with a native compiler, we use a Javascript compiler.

-**This is only a proof of concept: coffeescript or Opal should be used to develop "serious" web application :) .**
+**This is only a proof of concept: Coffeescript or Opal should be used to develop "serious" web application :) .**

 ##Simple inheritance in a web page